kfukue/vintage-explorer/README.md

 # vintage-explorer

-Simple decentralized application built on react that allows wine producers to sell wine to users on the ethereum blockchain.
-Admins can add wine producers and the wine producers then can post wines where any users can buy wines on the ethereum blockchain.
+Simple decentralized application built with react that allows wine producers to sell wine to users on the ethereum blockchain.
+Admins will need to add wine producers and the wine producers then can post wines.
+Any users can buy wines using this smart contract on the ethereum blockchain.
 The wine producers can also withdraw ETH from smart contract if it has balance from its sales.

 ## Prerequisites